U.S. company directors compensated more than ever, but now risk backlash

 A new compensation plan in effect this year has resulted in a nearly 50% year-over-year decrease in the reported value of director stock awards on the day they were granted.
 That will probably start to be reflected in 2019 numbers.

-Pharmaceutical company Incyte Corp (INCY.O), whose board members made an average of $493,657 in 2018, also re-evaluated the way it structured directors’ compensation after getting investors’ push back.
+Pharmaceutical company Incyte Corp, whose board members made an average of $493,657 in 2018, also re-evaluated the way it structured directors’ compensation after getting investors’ push back.

 Incyte eliminated grants that fixed the number of shares given to directors at the same level each year.
 When the shares climbed this immediately gave them a year-on-year windfall.